torinvdb/a-game-of-ethics/docs/evaluation-process.md

 # Evaluation Process

-This document defines the technical workflow for executing and analyzing ethical alignment evaluations in Chain of Ethics.
+This document defines the technical workflow for executing and analyzing ethical alignment evaluations in A Game of Ethics.
 The evaluation pipeline uses Node.js and can be run through a command-line interface.

 ## Table of Contents
 - [Scenario Execution Options](#scenario-execution-options)